Hernia Repair in Dallas, TX

 When an organ breaks through an opening in your muscle or tissue, it’s known as a hernia.
 Most hernias result from muscle weakness and strain due to injury, surgery, and chronic cough.
-They can occur in many areas of the body, including the upper thigh and groin, but are most commonly found in the abdominal area.
+Hernias are typically the result of increased pressure in the abdominal cavity.
+Risk factors include obesity, chronic cough, constipation, straining to urinate, and repetitive heavy lifting.
+Hernias can occur in many areas of the body, including the upper thigh and groin, but are most commonly found in the abdominal area.
 Though rarely life-threatening on their own, hernias will not go away on their own and can continue to grow and cause pain, putting you at risk for further complications.
-Michael J. Sutker, M.D., P.A. is dedicated to providing patients like you with the relief you deserve through careful, comprehensive hernia repair, allowing you to get back to living life to the fullest.
+Dr. Sutker is dedicated to providing patients like you with the relief you deserve through careful, comprehensive hernia repair, allowing you to get back to living life to the fullest.

 An umbilical hernia happens when abdominal cavity tissue, such as a section of intestine or omentum (intra-abdominal fat), penetrates a weak spot in your abdominal wall near your belly button.
 This breach produces a pouch or bulge in the abdomen.
 Adults who are overweight and recently pregnant women are commonly susceptible to umbilical hernias.
 A dangerous risk with this hernia is strangulation, in which the herniated tissue’s blood flow is cut off.
 Strangulation includes symptoms like severe pain, nausea, and vomiting.
 Herniated tissue can die if it’s strangulated, and you should call us for medical attention if you suspect it’s occurring.

 Surgical Repair for an Umbilical Hernia